rlayers/pawpaw/README.md

 # Pawpaw  [![High Performance Text Processing & Segmentation Framework][byline-img]][repo]

 Pawpaw is a high performance text segmentation framework.
-Segments are captured and organized in tree graphs that can be serialized, traversed, and searched using a plumule: a powerful structured query language.
-Pawpaw also features a rule pipelining engine, which allows you to build complex, pipelined parsers quickly, with just a few lines of code.
+Segments are organized into tree graphs that can be serialized, traversed, and searched using a powerful structured query language.
+Pawpaw also features a framework for quickly and easily building complex, pipelined parsers.

 <img align="right" width="30%" height="30%" alt="Botanical Drawing: Asimina triloba: the American papaw" src="https://raw.githubusercontent.com/rlayers/pawpaw/master/images/pawpaw.png">